Canon 5D Mark III vs Sony A850

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D Mark III and the A850 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the 5D Mark III offers a wider field of view (100%) than the one in the A850 (98%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the A850 has a higher magnification (0.74x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 5D Mark III and Sony A850 along with similar information for a selection of comparators.

 One feature that differentiates the A850 and the 5D Mark III is in-body image stabilization (IBIS).
-The A850 reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark III has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A850 reduces the risk of handshake-induced blur with all attached lenses, while the 5D Mark III offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the A850 uses Compact Flash or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.